bdferris/onebusaway-jmapprojlib/README.txt

 maintained by Bernhard Jenny.
 This branch adds the following features:

-1) Mavenize the build for easier packing and dependcy management by other projects.
+1) Mavenize the build for easier packaging and dependency management by other projects.
 2) Add datum conversion support and a "latlong" projection similar to PROJ.4.